Speed494/SuperTermux/README.md

 bash start.sh
 ```

-Select your preferred Linux distribution and start using it instantly.
+Choose your desired environment and start using it inside Termux.

 ---

 ## 📸 Preview (Optional)

-> Add screenshots here for better engagement
+> Add screenshots here

 ```
 [ Screenshot Here ]